-- provide a focus, within IAIA, to ensure that the academic, professional and practical interests of members are well served by the Organisation - facilitate interaction between/among Sections, and identify issues in common - fully support the process for input from Sections to the Board - assist members wishing to establish new Sections and provide related recommendations to the Board for approval - ensure that each annual IAIA Conference reflects the complete range of member interests, via Sections Coordination Committee representation on each conference task force - promote development of best practice within Section interest areas - promote listserve mechanism to encourage active topical debate - strengthen links between IAIA and other relevant organisations, as appropriate for the range of Section topics.
+- provide a focus, within IAIA, to ensure that the academic, professional and practical interests of members are well served by the Organisation - facilitate interaction between/among Sections, and identify issues in common - fully support the process for input from Sections to the Board - assist members wishing to establish new Sections and provide related recommendations to the Board for approval - ensure that each annual IAIA Conference reflects the complete range of member interests, via Sections Coordination Committee representation on each conference task force - promote development of best practice within Section interest areas - promote the development of individual Section web pages at www.iaia.org - promote listserve mechanism to encourage active topical debate - strengthen links between IAIA and other relevant organisations, as appropriate for the range of Section topics

 There is a meeting of the Sections Coordination Committee in conjunction with the IAIA Conference each year.
+Each Section will have one representative at the Section Coordinating Committee (SCC) meeting, but they may also have an extra representative for consultation.
+However, in voting, each Section has only one vote.
+If it is not possible for a Section Chair to attend the Section Coordinating Committee meeting, he/she may propose a substitute to be the Section's representative at the SCC.
 At that time the activities of the existing Sections will be reviewed and recommendations will be submitted to the Board regarding the introduction of new Sections.
-Since the annual conference provides an opportunity for valuable face-to-face interaction, individual Sections also hold meetings of available members.
+Since the annual conference provides an opportunity for valuable faceto-face interaction, individual Sections also hold meetings of available members.

-3.10 Training & Professional Development Committee
+3.9 Training & Professional Development Committee